-Studies have shown that the less a baby cries, the less likely you are to suffer from PND.
-That isn’t really a shocking discovery, but it is important when trying to address possible reasons for your depression.
-I know I used to get massive headaches whenever Isabelle cried, even more so if it was for no reason, so anything we could do to help prevent it would be gladly attempted.
+Studies have also shown that the less a baby cries, the less likely you are to suffer from postnatal depression.
+That isn’t really a shocking discovery.
+But it is important when trying to address possible reasons for your postnatal depression.
+I know I used to get massive headaches whenever Isabelle cried, even more so if it was for no reason.
+So anything we could do to help prevent it would be gladly attempted.

-I’m not saying that simply carrying your baby around in a sling or a carrier is going to solve all your problems, but it’s certainly worth a go.
-For the mothers, or the main caregiver (sorry for assuming that’s the mother) it’s a great way to give yourself a little more independence and freedom to do what you want, and for the fathers, it’s a great way to bond and connect with your baby in a new way.
+I’m not saying that simply babywearing with the use of a sling or a carrier is going to solve all of your problems.
+But it’s certainly worth a go.
+For the mothers, or the main caregiver (sorry for assuming that’s the mother) it’s a great way to give yourself a little more independence and freedom to do what you want.
+And for the fathers, it’s a great way to bond and connect with your baby in a new way.

 Before having Isabelle, I really didn’t think too much about using a carrier.
 Like most parents, I assumed we’d simply use the pram, and that would be it.
 But I gave it a go.
 And I quickly realised how much not only I loved it, but more importantly how much Isabelle loved it.
-If you want to read more about my experience with babywearing, then I have a post about it here.
+I’ve even written in the past my experience with a baby carrier.